Individual Website Project Description

 - Demonstrate the navigation and navigate through each page.

-- Demonstrate and explain your API integration/purpose.
+- Demonstrate and explain your API/Data integration and purpose.

 - The video must include your live face at least at the beginning with an introduction or during the video.

-- The video should be about 3-5 minutes in length.
+- The video should be about 5 minutes in length.

-- Upload your completed video to your GitHub account or Youtube.
-You will provide a link when you submit your assignment.
+You will provide a link to your video when you submit your assignment.

 This is a web course intended to help you learn how to construct dynamic and responsive websites using the core web technologies of contemporary HTML, CSS, and JavaScript.
 Third party templates are NOT allowed.
 Pages built from site builder software or drag-and-drop tools or that are based on existing sites are not allowed and will lead to no credit on the term project.